olivermue/VpnConnections/README.md

 - Decide if the tool should be run at startup of windows or not.
 - What should happen if you click or double click with the left or right mouse button on the icon.
 Should the configuration dialog be opened, explicit connected or disconnected, change the connection state or close this application.

-Additionally the tool has two command line arguments:
+Additionally the tool has three command line arguments:
 - `-show` will on startup automatically show the configuration dialog.
 - `-culture` let you define the current language of the tool.
 English will be taken by default or if the desired language is not available.
 Currently additionally available is German only.
 - `-logfile` creates a logfile in `%AppData%\VpnConnections`